godaddy/tartufo/docs/source/CONTRIBUTING.md

 This process is thankfully mostly automated.
 There are, however, a handful of manual steps that must be taken to kick off that automation.
-It is all built this way to help ensure that issuing a release is a very conscious decision, requiring peer review, and cannot easily happy accidentally.
+It is all built this way to help ensure that issuing a release is a very conscious decision, requiring peer review, and cannot easily happen accidentally.
 The steps involved currently are:

 - Create a new branch locally for the release, for example: